I have a sore back. Will a firm mattress be better for my sore back?

 · How do I know when it is time to buy a new bed?

 The average bed should be changed every 8 or 10 years.
-Cheaper beds may only be good for 5 or 6 years whilst some very good beds may give you a little more than 10 years.
+Cheaper beds may only be good for 5 or 6 years whilst some very good beds may give you more than 10 years.
 Many people sleep on beds that no longer give them the correct support and comfort.
 It’s only when they visit someone or stay in a hotel where they find themselves sleeping on a good bed that they often realise just how uncomfortable their own bed has become!
 That’s when they know it’s time for a new bed.
 If you lie down on your bed and struggle to be comfortable or find yourself changing positions often...
 If you wake up during the night feeling uncomfortable or wake up in the morning feeling tired or having a sore back… it’s most probably time to buy a new bed.

 But it’s not just the comfort and support that deteriorates in an old bed.
 It can also impact on your health negatively in other ways.
 Over time dust mites invade beds.
 They leave an excrement that causes allergies.
 Your bed may also feel colder as a result of moisture from body fluids being absorbed over time.
 This can promote the growth of mould in your bed that again causes allergies.